Virtual Open House Happening Soon! REGISTER

 This is no joke…

-Creating this program is a lot of work but I think it’s worth it.
-I hope we will be able to use it to spend the next several months connecting, learning new skills and discovering more about each other, our world, and the ways we can make it better.
+Creating this program is a lot of work, but I think it’s worth it.
+I hope we will be able to use it to spend the next several months connecting, learning new skills, and discovering more about each other, our world, and the ways we can make it better.
 OTC has always had some of the most unique summer programming and attracted teens outside the “norm.”
 Besides computers, our online program is no different.

-Virtual camp is still pretty new to us and while it may not be camp the way we know it, I am really glad we are doing it.
-I recently ran an online sharing circle with my friend Francesca and I’ve been leading sharing circles with teens and adults for a long time and I think this circle felt as helpful and valuable as any other circle I’ve been a part of.
+Virtual camp is still pretty new to us, and while it may not be camp the way we know it, I am really glad we are doing it.
+I recently ran an online sharing circle with my friend Francesca, and I’ve been leading sharing circles with teens and adults for a long time and I think this circle felt as helpful and valuable as any other circle I’ve been a part of.

-Our online camp is a safe, fun, and an interesting way to connect, support, encourage, and love one another.
+Our online camp is a safe, fun, and interesting way to connect, support, encourage, and love one another.
 To me, that makes more sense than trying to hang “New York Tough”.